 Section XVI.
 Cease and Desist Order.
-The District may issue a written Cease and Desist Order at any time there is an encroachment being constructed in the District Area of Jurisdiction which does not fully conform to these Regulations, regardless of whether or not a Permit has been issued for said encroachment.
-Cease and Desist orders shall be signed by the President of the Board, or his official designee, and shall order the immediate cessation of work on the encroachment, removal of the encroachment and/or restoration of the affected property to its pre-encroachment condition.
+The District may issue a written Cease and Desist Order at any time there is an Encroachment being constructed in the District Area of Jurisdiction which does not fully conform to these Regulations, regardless of whether or not a Permit has been issued for said Encroachment.
+Cease and Desist orders shall be signed by the President of the Board, or his official designee, and shall order the immediate cessation of work on the Encroachment, removal of the Encroachment and/or restoration of the affected property to its pre-Encroachment condition.

 Section XVII.
 Removal of Non-Conforming/Non-Permitted Encroachments.
-In addition to the other remedies provided herein, the District may remove, at the landowner’s expense, any non-permitted or non-conforming encroachment(s) from the District’s Area of Jurisdiction.
-The District shall provide a landowner at least seventy-two (72) hours’ written notice after the issuance of a Cease and Desist Order (either by mail, by posting on the affected property, or publication in accordance with Government Code section 6061) before removing the encroachment, unless the immediate removal is reasonably necessary to protect the District’s Works, or persons or property within the District.
-In the event a non-permitted or non-conforming encroachment poses an immediate threat to the District’s Works, or persons or property within the District, as determined by the Board, the District Engineer, or the District Levee Superintendent, the encroachment may be removed immediately and without advance notice to the landowner.
+In addition to the other remedies provided herein, the District may remove, at the landowner’s expense, any non-permitted or Non-Conforming Encroachment(s) from the District’s Area of Jurisdiction.
+The District shall provide a landowner at least seventy-two (72) hours’ written notice after the issuance of a Cease and Desist Order (either by mail, by posting on the affected property, or publication in accordance with Government Code section 6061) before removing the Encroachment, unless the immediate removal is reasonably necessary to protect the District’s Works, or persons or property within the District.
+In the event a non-permitted or Non-Conforming Encroachment poses an immediate threat to the District’s Works, or persons or property within the District, as determined by the Board, the District Engineer, or the District Levee Superintendent, the Encroachment may be removed immediately and without advance notice to the landowner.

 Section XVII.
 Removal of Permitted Encroachments During Emergency Conditions.

-The District reserves the right to take such action as it deems necessary, in the event of an emergency, to protect the District’s levees, reclamation works, flood control works, drainage ditches and canals, access roads and the lands within the District’s levees, including but not limited to the removal of the encroachment described in the Permit, and the removal from the levee of any equipment or materials located within the District Area of Jurisdiction, and owned by the permittee and/or landowner, their employees, agents or guests.
-If reasonably possible, District shall endeavor to give twenty-four (24) hour advance notice to the permittee and/or landowner to enable them to take such action as may be necessary to move/remove the encroachment, equipment or other items on or around the District’s Works, and/or to correct the situation.
+The District reserves the right to take such action as it deems necessary, in the event of an emergency, to protect the District’s levees, reclamation works, flood control works, drainage ditches and canals, access roads and the lands within the District’s levees, including but not limited to the removal of the Encroachment described in the Permit, and the removal from the levee of any equipment or materials located within the District Area of Jurisdiction, and owned by the permittee and/or landowner, their employees, agents or guests.
+If reasonably possible, District shall endeavor to give twenty-four (24) hour advance notice to the permittee and/or landowner to enable them to take such action as may be necessary to move/remove the Encroachment, equipment or other items on or around the District’s Works, and/or to correct the situation.

 An emergency means a sudden or unexpected occurrence involving a clear and imminent danger which requires immediate action to prevent or mitigate loss of, or damage to, life, health, property or essential public services.
 If made in good faith, the decision of the District as to when an emergency situation exists shall be final, and District shall have no liability or responsibility to the permittee and/or landowner, their employees, agents or guests in the exercise of the power herein reserved.